-A Connecticut native originally from West Hartford, Joe currently resides with his wife and two children in the bucolic town of Simsbury.
+A Connecticut native originally from West Hartford, Joe currently resides with his wife and two children in the coastal town of Wakefield, RI.

 Breachway Investments provides comprehensive financial planning and investing services for successful individuals, families, and institutions.
 We are structured to provide it in a truly client-centered way.